dooooshi/AdminIdeomni/docs/mto/mto_2/api-specification.md

 All endpoints require JWT authentication with role-based access control:
 - **Manager endpoints**: Require manager role authentication
 - **MALL endpoints**: Require user authentication with MALL ownership
+- **Student/Team endpoints**: Require student role authentication
 - **Public endpoints**: Require basic user authentication

 ## API Endpoints

+The API endpoints are organized into the following sections:

+1. **Manager Management APIs** - For managers to create, configure, and monitor MTO Type 2
+2. **MALL Owner APIs** - For teams with MALL facilities to submit products and manage returns
+3. **Student/Team APIs** - For students to view requirement details and budget allocations
+4. **Public Query APIs** - For general market information accessible to all users
+5. **Batch Operations** - For bulk processing and administrative tasks
+6. **Analytics APIs** - For market analysis and price trend data

 ### 1. Manager Management APIs